matt-FFFFFF/alz-lib-example/README.md

 This repo is designed to show how a reference Azure Landing Zones architecture can be represented in a semi-structured data model in a repository.

+It is work in progress - collaboration welcome!

 ## Data model visualisation

 ```text